-Anupa Bir, ScD, MPH, is a health economist who has focused on improving the evaluation methods applied to research on the well-being of vulnerable populations.
+Anupa Bir, ScD, MPH, is a health economist who has focused on improving the evaluation methods and interventions to improve the well-being of vulnerable populations.
 She has a particular interest in evaluating innovative interventions and their impacts on outcomes across traditional silos; for example, evaluating the impact of health care innovation on the workforce or family strengthening interventions on the financial well-being of families affected by incarceration.
 Her methodological interests relate to integrating data from various sources (qualitative, administrative, survey) and studies (meta-evaluation) to synthesize evidence for policy making.

 Previously, Dr. Bir worked as senior economist at Health Economics Research and as research associate at Harvard School of Public Health and Harvard Medical School’s Department of Health Care Policy.